rnjhnd/java-design-patterns-portfolio/13-chain-of-responsibility-design-pattern/waste-management-system/README.md

   - The `WasteContainer` model representing waste containers
   - The `WasteManagement` main class that demonstrates the pattern
 - How the Chain of Responsibility design pattern is applied in this project
-- The flow of the chain: Organic → Recyclable → Hazardous → General

 ## 🚀 Features